Why Are There State Seals around the St. Louis Fed Building?

 Matuschka Lindo Briggs

-Matuschka Lindo Briggs is a Regional Executive leading the St. Louis Fed's Little Rock Branch.
+Matuschka Lindo Briggs is a senior vice president and regional executive leading the St. Louis Fed’s Little Rock Branch.
 She formerly served as a Community Development director.
 Read more about the author.

 Matuschka Lindo Briggs